This post may contain affiliate links which won’t change your price but will share some commission.

 The charger and solar we recommend are the USB powered Nitecore UMS4 paired with the Nekteck 28W Solar Charger.
 The Nitecore can be powered with any USB source.
 The Nekteck provides USB power during an emergency and can charge your phone.

-For more details see Best Rechargeable AA Batteries (Top Picks) and Best Rechargeable Battery and Best Battery Charger.
+For more details see Best Rechargeable AA Batteries and Best Battery Chargers.

 #3 Water